Derick1530/personal-website/content/what-is-a-problem-4-months-later.md

 > “A problem is the desire for an entity to transition from its current state to a new one.” <br>- Shadow Smith

-A problem is _solved_ when the entity successfully transitions from its current state to the desired new one and _unsolved_ if the entity can not.
+A problem is _solved_ when the entity can successfully transition from its current state to the desired new one and _unsolved_ if the entity can not.